-This 1 Day Rhino Tracking Tour in Uganda spots you the only Rhinos at Ziwa Rhino Sanctuary, a land expanse of 7000 hectares with Savannah and wooden vegetation species.
-Other than the rhinos, the sanctuary is home to a variety of animals, birds and reptiles.
-Animals that can be spotted at the sanctuary include the kobs, warthogs, monkeys, hippos, waterbucks, among others.
-The sanctuary boasts of harboring 350 bird species including Africa's most sought after bird, the Shoebill stork.
+This 1 Day Rhino Tracking Tour in Uganda spots you the only Rhinos at Ziwa Rhino Sanctuary, a land expanse of 7,000 hectares with Savannah and wooden vegetation species.
+Other than the rhinos, the sanctuary is habitat to a variety of animals, birds and reptiles.
+Animals that can be spotted at the sanctuary include the kobs, warthogs, monkeys, hippos, waterbucks, and many more.
+The sanctuary boasts of harboring 350 bird species including Africa's most sought after bird, the Shoebill stork, among others.

 Hotel pickup - Your also returned to your hotel.

 |Number of people against price per person||2 - $185 pp||3 - $162 pp||4 - $140 pp||5 - $120 pp||6 - $115 pp||7 - $105 pp||8 - $100 pp||9 - $100 pp|

 A visit to the sanctuary can be the only opportunity for you to track these fierce animals on foot guided by the ranger who feeds you with all the information about their natural history.
 It is a perfect day trip from Kampala to any short stay visitor.

 Located half way between Kampala and Murchison falls National Park, the drive to the sanctuary usually takes about 2.5 or 3 hours.
 We depart for the trip at 7:00 am to have a drive through the famous Luweero triangle remembered for the brutal massacres during the Bush war that brought the ruling government into power in 1986.

 Luweero is our usual stopover point for the purchase of fresh fruits for the day before reaching Nakasongola.
 Nakasongola is part of the country's cattle corridor and during the drive through, you are able to view cattle grazing the short grasses in open deciduous savannah woodlands.